guovza/satnegirji.www/README.md

 </code>
 </pre>

 I'll suggest you to make sure your webserver is configured properly and securely.
 I'll also suggest you to make sure your webserver sends some additional security related http headers.
-With Apache, you may put the below to your Apache confoguration (modify the domain skuolfi.org to suite your domain):
+With Apache, you may put the below to your Apache configuration (modify the domain skuolfi.org to suite your own domain):

 <pre>
 <code>